scott-griffiths/bitstring/doc/array.rst

 .. note::
     The Array class is new in version 4.1 of bitstring, and is considered a 'beta' feature for now.
     There may be some small changes in future point releases and it hasn't been tested as well as the rest of the library.
+This documentation may also be a bit 'beta'.

 Array Class